tberchanov/StrictPro/README.md

                 .penaltyDialog()
                 .penaltyFlashScreen()
                 .setWhiteList {
                     // Defines penalty for the violation by substring in stack.
-Ignore violation if penalty is null. contains("some substring in stack", null)
+Do nothing on violation if penalty is null. contains("some substring in stack", null)
-                    // Defines penalty for the violation by base64 encoded stack.
-Ignore violation if penalty is null. base64("base64 encoded stack trace", ViolationPenalty.Ignore)
+                    // Defines penalty for the violation by base64 encoded stack. base64("base64 encoded stack trace", ViolationPenalty.Ignore)
                     base64("another base64 encoded stack trace", ViolationPenalty.Dialog)
                     // Ignore all violations that are not contain app package name in stack. detectAppViolationsOnly(context)
                     // Custom logic to define penalty for the violation.
-Ignore violation if penalty is null. ignoreIf { violation ->
+Do nothing on violation if penalty is null. condition { violation ->
                         // some custom logic
                         ViolationPenalty.FlashScreen
                     }